Rikverc/real-estate-map-internship/README.md

 ## Project Overview

-The application allows users to explore real-estate listings **based on map visibility**, rather than traditional text search.
+The application allows users to explore real-estate listings **based on map visibility** (part of the map their device is displaying), rather than text search.

 Key idea:
 > **The visible map bounds drive which locations and listings are loaded.**